Collection and Recycling of Ink Cartridge and Others

 Collection points are reviewed and determined based on the situation in each country and region.
 Boxes have been established in mass retail and other cooperating outlets, shopping malls, companies, schools, stations, and Canon service centers and showrooms.
 Used ink cartridges can also be returned to Canon by mail in certain regions, ensuring that the methodology of the campaign is considerate of customer convenience.

 Canon Hong Kong launched the Ink Cartridge Recycling Program to promote the recycling of used ink cartridges.
 In 2011, CHK initiated the first-ever Canon x McDull Inter-school Ink Cartridge Recycling Competition cum Design Contest, extending the program into education sector.
 In addition, CHK coordinated with a local environmental organization, the Business Environment Council, to organize green workshops in primary & secondary schools, sharing different green initiatives against the threats of climate change and burden of environment.

 In the school year of 2014–2015, a total of 224 schools joined the Ink Cartridge Recycle competition covering 164,911 Hong Kong youngsters.
 CHK also organized 26 workshops attended by approximately 8,900 students.
 To reduce environmental impact, as of January 2015, CHK collected and recycled 105,535 ink cartridges, saved around 3m3 of landfill area and reduced over 3.6 tons of greenhouse gas emissions.

 Recycling of Small Rechargeable Batteries

 Small rechargeable batteries are used in many Canon products, such as digital cameras and video camcorders.

-Canon is also joining in similar collection and recycling efforts outside Japan; for example, by becoming a member of the Rechargeable Battery Recycling Corporation (RBRC) in the United States.
+Canon is also joining in similar collection and recycling efforts outside Japan, becoming a member of the Rechargeable Battery Recycling Corporation (RBRC) in the United States, for example.